Is this course right for me?

 - Time management and task prioritisation; and,

-- Developing a strong and effective supervisory relationship through managing your supervisors
+- Developing a strong and effective supervisory relationship through managing your supervisor

 - Begin to develop research skills relating to the interpersonal, project management and self-management aspects of undertaking their research